cdl-geneseo/geneseo-dictionary/F/Fuck-me-pants.md

 # Fuck-me-pants

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fuck-me-pants

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Noun, Adjective Tight black pants; &quot;Look at her ''fuck-me-pants''.&quot; Results: This word is new to the Geneseo Dictionary, and it was not tested.